 Through those the two trips I've gone on so far, God has given me a passion and vision for partnering with TLI in the future to bless churches through equipping pastors who will care for them.

 My immediate goal is to be able to go on 2 trips a year.
 TLI currently has more sites than teachers.
 Pastors around the world are contacting TLI asking them to come and TLI is not able to meet those needs because they don't have enough teachers.

-My intermediate goal is to train and take 1-2 men from Arbor Drive on a trip over the next 3-5 years.
+My intermediate goal is to train and take 1-2 men from Arbor Drive on a trip over the next 5 years.
 I would love for Arbor Drive to have a ministry of sending men to equip pastors around the world to better care for God's people.
 I want to identify and prepare men to be able to help meet those needs and take them each on a trip over the next 5 years.

 My long term goal is to have a steady stream of men who are equipped to equip others going on trips throughout the year to meet the needs of the global church in a sustainable and effective way through training pastors.
 I would love to have a constant rotation of men from our church and area who are being sent throughout the year on this mission.